wp-plugins/fv-wordpress-flowplayer/readme.txt

 echo apply_filters('the_content', '[flowplayer src=yourvideo.mp4 width=240 height=320]');

-the whole line is important, don't forget the echo at the beginning.
-Fill the Flowplayer shortcode according to your needs.
+Fill the Flowplayer shortcode part according to your needs.
+The apply filter needs to be called because the flowplayer shortcodes are not parsen outside posts automatically.
+Also, please do not forget to add the echo at the beginning.

 == Screenshots ==